Ringwood’s Jerry Wyckoff Natural Preserve!

 Part of the purpose of the preserve is to maintain the rural character of Ringwood.
 The 7.18 acre site was previously threatened with development by the name of Bald Eagle Suites .
 Bald Eagle Suites would have contained the largest buildings in Ringwood.
 The development would have consisted of four four story high buildings containing a total of 100 units of assisted living high density housing.
 The North Jersey District Water Supply Commission which manages the nearby Wanaque Reservoir, opposed the development.
 NJDWS believed that runoff from the development would contaminate local reservoir feeding streams.

 The development would have disturbed nearly 96% of the 7.18 acres by essentially blowing off the top of the mountain and moving 20 thousand cubic yards of soil for the construction of an entrance road and sewage treatment fields.
 The site would have been stripped of trees and several large retaining walls would have been in place.
-Thanks to the combined efforts of Skylands Clean and the Ringwood Zoning Board, the development was denied and the 7.18 acres was purchase from the developer by Ringwood for $600,000 on March 16, 2007.
+Thanks to the combined efforts of Skylands Clean (an environmental organization that is defunct as of 2019) and the Ringwood Zoning Board, the development was denied and the 7.18 acres was purchase from the developer by Ringwood for $600,000 on March 16, 2007.
 Green Acres provided $300,000, Passaic County Open Space provided $250,000 and the municipal OS Trust provided $50,000.The preserve is the first open space initiative led exclusively by Ringwood.

 The estimated .27 of a mile orange blazed trail entrance is found off of Fieldstone Drive just north of the entrance to Stop and Shop.
 The trail was created and blazed by a local boy scout troup.
 No map is needed for this out and back trail.
 The total trail is an estimate .54 of a mile.
 Orange ribbons were found on many trees extending near the end of the trail during my last visit.
 This may indicate a longer planned trail for the future.